JoseGaDel/bard/examples/README.md

 ## QueryInspector

 The `QueryInspector` class has methods to manipulate JSON data, offering a set of primitive functions that can be used to filter, transform, or aggregate data.
-The `QueryInspector` class is a wrapper around a JSON object that allows us to perform operations on it in a functional way.
+This class is a wrapper around a JSON object that allows us to perform operations on it in a functional way.
 We can chain multiple operations together to build complex queries.
 The `QueryInspector` class has the following methods:

 ```python
 from bard import QueryInspector, load_json